dekuiuto-code/ClashProject-website/README.md

 GNU GENERAL PUBLIC LICENSE
 Version 3, 29 June 2007

-Copyright (C) 2026 AniUi / Deku-iuto
+Copyright (C) 2026 Clash Projects / AniUi / Deku-iuto

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by